Protect your Eyes from the Sun!

 Excessive UV radiation from the sun can be harmful leading to sunburns, skin aging, eye damage, and skin cancer.

-Here are 5 tips from the pros at Zenni:
+Here are 5 tips to protect your eyes from the sun’s UV rays:

 For example, hats offer great sun protection!

-Also, invest in a brand-new pair of sunglasses!
+Also, invest in a brand-new pair of sunglasses, including Transitions® sunglasses!

 Zenni Sunglasses will provide UV protection, greatly reducing sun exposure damage to your eyes.
 You can turn almost any Zenni fame into sunglasses and choose from over 20 tints and mirror finishes.